-Following a comprehensive review initiated in January 2024, the Financial Conduct Authority (FCA) has now proposed an industry-wide Motor Finance Consumer Redress Scheme.
+Following a comprehensive review initiated in January 2024, the Financial Conduct Authority (FCA) has proposed an industry-wide Motor Finance Consumer Redress Scheme.
 This follows significant legal developments, including the Supreme Court’s August 2025 ruling, which upheld that certain motor finance agreements constituted an unfair relationship under the Consumer Credit Act 1974 due to undisclosed commission arrangements.

 The FCA’s consultation, launched on 7 October 2025, outlines a redress framework that could see up to 14 million consumers compensated, with average payouts estimated at £700 per agreement.
 The total cost to the industry is projected to reach £11 billion, including implementation costs.

-Key develpments and legal milestones
+Key developments and legal milestones

-• 28 January 2021: FCA bans Discretionary Commission Arrangements (DCAs)
+• January 2021: FCA bans Discretionary Commission Arrangements (DCAs)

-• October 2024: Court of Appeal rules brokers must obtain informed consent for commissions
+• October 2024: Court of Appeal rules brokers must obtain informed consent for commissions and triggers Supreme Court appeals in cases of Hopcraft, Johnson and Wrench

 • December 2024: FCA extends complaint pause to include non-DCA cases

-• April 2025: Supreme Court hears appeal; judgment delivered Aug 2025
+• April 2025: Supreme Court hears appeal

-• October 2025: FCA publishes consultation on redress scheme
+• October 2025: FCA publishes consultation on redress scheme (CP25/27)

 The proposed redress scheme

-What is in-scope
+What is in-scope?

-The scheme applies to regulated motor finance agreements entered into between 6 April 2007 and 1 November 2024, where commission was paid by the lender to the broker.
+As per CP25/27, the scheme applies to regulated motor finance agreements entered into between 6 April 2007 and 1 November 2024, where commission was paid by the lender to the broker.

 Consumers may be eligible for redress if they were not adequately informed of any of the following: